Amy Jacobson

-Amy Jacobson is a Chicago broadcaster who is currently a talk radio host with WIND.
+Amy Jacobson is a Chicago radio talk show host.
 She was a reporter for WMAQ-TV in Chicago from 1996 to 2007, losing her job after a rival TV station broadcast a video of her in a bathing suit with her children at the home of a man she was investigating in connection with his wife's disappearance.

 Early life and education

 According to Jacobson's WMAQ-TV staff biography in 2007, she is a native of Mt.
 Prospect, Illinois, graduated from John Hersey High School in 1987, and graduated Phi Beta Kappa from the University of Iowa with a bachelor's degree in broadcasting and film in 1991.
 She was the Sigma Chi sweetheart in 1989.

 Early reporting

 Prior to joining WMAQ-TV, Jacobson worked at WJBK-TV in Detroit, KVIA-TV in El Paso, Texas, KOLD-TV in Tucson, Arizona, and, starting in 1992, KSAX-TV in Alexandria, Minnesota.
 She started out with an internship at KGAN-TV based in Cedar Rapids, Iowa.

 She became a general assignment reporter at NBC-owned WMAQ-TV in Chicago in 1996.
 She also occasionally contributed correspondent content for NBC News in regard to Chicago-area stories, having four appearances on Today.